getappmap/appmap-ruby/README.md

 end
 ```

+2. Download and unpack the [AppLand browser extension](https://github.com/applandinc/appland-browser-extension).
+Install into Chrome using `chrome://extensions/`.
+Turn on "Developer Mode" and then load the extension using the "Load unpacked" button.

-2. Start your Rails application server.
+3. Start your Rails application server.
 For example:

 ```sh-session
 $ bundle exec rails server
 ```

-3. Open the AppApp browser extension and push `Start`.
+4. Open the AppApp browser extension and push `Start`.

-4. Use your app.
+5. Use your app.
 For example, perform a login flow, or run through a manual UI test.

-5. Open the AppApp browser extension and push `Stop`.
+6. Open the AppApp browser extension and push `Stop`.
 The recording will be transferred to the AppLand website and opened in your browser.

 # Uploading AppMaps